 11.5.1.2 SA FR1 Event-triggered reporting tests on PCC without gaps under DRX

-Editor's Note:

-MU and TT analysis is incomplete

-Message contents is missing

-Test procedure is missing

-Applicability needs to be updated

-Statistical analysis to determine test case verdict is FFS

-Some parameters and/or references are still in brackets

 11.5.1.2.1 Test purpose

 The purpose of this test is to verify that the UE makes correct reporting of an event without gaps in DRX and with CCA.
 This test will partly verify the intra-frequency cell search requirements.